projectunic0rn/pub/content/blog/2019-05-10-contributing-part-i-getting-started/index.md

 > **TIP**: The touch command basically creates new but empty file(s) with the
 > name(s) you provide it, e.g. `foo.txt`.
 It can also be used to update an
-> exisiting a directory or file's last modified property.
+> exisiting directory or file's last modified property.
 >
 > [The `touch` command](http://www.linfo.org/touch.html)